|

 distance had limiting magnitude of 6.43.
 Not too bad, especially taking into

-view (including mine), one behind the trees and two in the open.
+view (including mine), two behind the trees and three in the open.
 However, there are no

 outdoors floodlights in use and generally the light proved to be